jbirnick/jbirnick.github.io/content/posts/qr-codes/index.md

 Now in which order should we read the bits?
 We go:

-- in columns of width 2 we go from right to left in an up-down-up-down-... pattern
+- in columns of width 2 from right to left in an up-down-up-down-... pattern
 - within a column, always first right then left
 - function patterns are skipped